 - Click Edit → Preferences → Transfer from the session window.
 The setup dialog is displayed. - 2.
-Change the required settings on the property page labeled General. - 3.
+Change the required settings on the property page labeled General.
+Click Bidi Options to modify options for Arabic or Hebrew sessions. - 3.
 Click OK.

 The following sections contain information about the items which can be defined for file transfer options.